BenjaminHaos/hello_react_n_redux_on_cloud9/README.md

 # Hello React And Redux On Cloud9

 This repository contains code created while following two tutorial created by the creator of Redux.
+It was put together for me to collect my thoughts on React and Redux.
+Although i had done a bit of research, and plenty of experiments in the past, i'd never felt any need to record any of it.
+This is me making good on that error.
+Although it might be of use to others, it is mostly for my own reference; so pardon the mess!

+Trello <a href="https://trello.com/b/Q43SA5c3" target="_blank">Board</a>.

 * Works on Cloud9(C9).

-### Tutorial Used for Code
+### Tutorials Used for Code

 * Video Tutorial Set #1 : [Getting Started with Redux](https://egghead.io/courses/getting-started-with-redux).
 * Video Tutorial Set #2 : [Building React Applications with Idiomatic Redux](https://egghead.io/courses/building-react-applications-with-idiomatic-redux).